pvcraven/big-data-class/source/assignments/citations/citations.rst

 ^^^^^^^^^^^^^^^^

 * Who is the best player in sport <name sport>?

+    * Is Ed Walsh as good as Cy Young? (baseball)
+    * Is Aaron Rodgers the best quarterback in the NFL?

 * Who do we get our oil from?
 * What does the U.S. spend the most money on?
-* What are the best paying jobs?
+* What is the number one killer in the U.S.?

     * What are the most common ways of dying for twenty year olds?

+* What is the best subject to major in at college?
+* What is the best paying job in the U.S.?
+* How likely is a student to drop out of college?
+* Is the high school dropout rate increasing?
+* Do statistics support that there is a "war on cops?"
+* Is the rate of suicide increasing?